-Join Aaron F. Ross for an in-depth discussion in this video Constructing a simulation, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Constructing a simulation, part of Learning Maya nCloth 2012.

 Before we convert our flag to nCloth, we should make a backup of it.…Once you make something into an nCloth, you can actually remove the nCloth, but…it's really difficult, and a painful process if you've done a whole bunch of work…on it, and you will lose all that work,…and essentially end up having to delete the object, and start over again.
 It's a real drag.…We need to future-proof our work, and prevent that problem from occurring in the…first place by simply duplicating the object before we convert it to nCloth.…